qualiu/vscode-msr/README.md

 - Easy to add, update or tune `Regex` patterns to improve existing or support new coding languages:
   - Use above debugging method with the output info.
-  - Directly use the tiny and colorful [msr.EXE](https://github.com/qualiu/msr#liberate--digitize-daily-works-by-2-exe-file-processing-data-mining-map-reduce) of your [system type](#more-freely-to-use-and-help-you-more) to test or tune your `Regex` patterns:
+  - To test or tune your `Regex` patterns: Use the [auto-downloaded](#default-auto-check-and-download--set-path) tool [msr.EXE](https://github.com/qualiu/msr#liberate--digitize-daily-works-by-2-exe-file-processing-data-mining-map-reduce) of your [system type](#more-freely-to-use-and-help-you-more) to test like:
     - Input a string from input-arg (`-z`) or pipe (like `echo`):
       - msr **-z** `"class CPP_EXPORT MatchThisCppClass"` -t `"^\s*class (\w+\s+)?\bMatchThisCppClass"`
       - **echo** `class CPP_EXPORT MatchThisCppClass` `|` msr -t `"^\s*class (\w+\s+)?\bMatchThisCppClass"`